wangdrew/light-switch/README.md

+# light-switch
+Control your lights (and other smart home devices) with an internet-connected button board!

-I'm lazy and I hate getting out of bed to turn off the lights so I bought a [Wink Hub](https://www.wink.com/products/wink-hub-2/) and some [Z-wave switches](http://amzn.to/2EEIUkB) which turn my lights into "smart" lights.
-While not having to get out of bed is a step in the right direction, I still have to pull out my phone, find the app, and turn off the correct lights.
-Still not too convenient.
-So I'm taking it a step further by building a bedside button remote using the [Spark Photon](https://www.particle.io/products/hardware/photon-wifi) powered by the [Wink API](https://winkapiv2.docs.apiary.io)
+I'm lazy and I hate getting out of bed to turn off the lights.
+I bought a [Wink Hub](https://www.wink.com/products/wink-hub-2/) and some [Z-wave switches](http://amzn.to/2EEIUkB) which turn my lights into "smart" lights that I can control with my phone.
+Not having to get out of bed is a step in the right direction, but pulling out my phone, unlocking it, finding the app, and turning off the correct lights is still not convenient!
+And using a smart speaker such as Amazon Echo or Google Home isn't always great because your voice commands may disturb someone sleeping.

+So I'm taking it a step further by building an internet-connected button board using the [Spark Photon](https://www.particle.io/products/hardware/photon-wifi) that sits next to my bed.
+The Photon makes requests to the [Wink API](https://winkapiv2.docs.apiary.io) to manipulate the state of my smart home devices - such as controlling the lights.
+Now I can tap a button on the button board, and the Spark Photon inside makes an authenticated request to the Wink's servers which commands my Wink Hub to turn the lights turn off!
+This may be the most technologically complex solution to do something stupidly simple - but it works great!

 ## Hardware:
 Some prerequisite hardware is required: